colinwren/eye/README.md

 ```
 Will watch files that match the default glob and run ```git status --short``` and then ```git add . -v```.
 Notice that I used ```and``` instead of ```&&```, this is because Unix uses ```&&``` and so we have to use ```and```.

-####Queuing
-If eye is running a command and there are additional file change events, commands will be added to the queue.
-Once the initial command is finished, eye will execute the commands in the queue one by one until it has been emptied.

 ##Options

 All of the options are preceded with ```--*``` so they don't conflict with any of the options for the commands you run.